hpssjellis/particle.io-photon-high-school-robotics/README.md

 1. [a01-console:](https://github.com/hpssjellis/particle.io-photon-high-school-robotics/tree/master/a01-console ) A simple console program to get things started.
 No webpage needed. outputs A0 to the console.
 Then uses a GND, 3V3, SIG variable resistor.

-1. [a01-voltage-divider](https://github.com/hpssjellis/particle.io-photon-high-school-robotics/tree/master/a02-voltage-divider) Using a voltage divider to better control the output of a 2 prong sensor
+1. [a02-voltage-divider](https://github.com/hpssjellis/particle.io-photon-high-school-robotics/tree/master/a02-voltage-divider) Using a voltage divider to better control the output of a 2 prong sensor

-1.
+1. [a03-DAC-to-ADC](https://github.com/hpssjellis/particle.io-photon-high-school-robotics/blob/master/a03-DAC-to-ADC/a03-DAC-to-ADC.ino) This program shows how to change a digital signal into and anlog signal and then what happens when that analog signal is read by the analog pin A0 and the digital pin D6

 1.